BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **User**

-If `node_connection_string_or_pubkey` contains a full connection string:
+If `user_connection_string_or_pubkey` contains a full connection string:
 - SHOULD open a peer connection before the channel is being opened.
-- SHOULD establish a peer connection with one of the provided node connection strings in `lsp_node_connection_strings`.
+- SHOULD establish a peer connection with one of the provided node connection strings in `lsp_connection_strings`.

-If `node_connection_string_or_pubkey` only contains a pubkey OR the node is not publicly available:
+If `user_connection_string_or_pubkey` only contains a pubkey OR the node is not publicly available:
 - MUST open a peer connection before the channel is being opened.
-- MUST establish a peer connection with one of the provided node connection strings in `lsp_node_connection_strings`.
+- MUST establish a peer connection with one of the provided node connection strings in `lsp_connection_strings`.

 **LSP**

-- MUST establish a peer connection to `node_connection_string_or_pubkey` IF the user provided a full connection string.
+- MUST establish a peer connection to `user_connection_string_or_pubkey` IF the user provided a full connection string.
 - MUST wait on the user establishing a peer connection IF the user only provided a pubkey.
-- MAY establish a peer connection to `node_connection_string_or_pubkey` IF the user only provided a pubkey and the connection information is available in the Lightning Gossip.
+- MAY establish a peer connection to `user_connection_string_or_pubkey` IF the user only provided a pubkey and the connection information is available in the Lightning Gossip.
 - MAY try multiple times.

 In case the connection attempt failed